CorinnaFehst/world-map-iterations/05/README.md

-use linear quantize function breaks
+05 make re-usable, linear breaks, quantize scale

+this iteration uses [quantize](https://github.com/d3/d3-scale/blob/master/README.md#quantize-scales) scale with naive linear breaks to map values in the data to colors on the choropleth map

+it also:

-update variable handling as well to make re-usable
+- updates variable handling as well to make the map code re-usable

-improve path stroke styling
+- improve path stroke styling